10 Ways You Drive Your DevOps Engineers So Crazy

 So those of you that work with DevOps engineers, take note.
 Here are some habits DevOps Engineers hate.

-1. Asking any Question You Can Google
+Asking Any Question You Can Google

 Some questions may be so specific that they require particular expertise.
 Other times, you may need someone to explain complex technical information in a manner that’s easier to swallow.
 But a large percentage of questions DevOps engineers get asked can be answered by Google, Reddit, Quora, or Stack Overflow.